-AAmatters is a non-PROFIT consultancy FIRM working in the fields of design, planning, research and education.
+African Architecture Matters is a not-for-profit consultancy working with the African built environment in the fields of heritage, planning, research and education

-We work on subjects related to African architecture and urbanism that bring together cultural heritage, sustainability and urban (re)development.
-Our projects focus on the question how to manage and develop the dynamic African urban environment while respecting its historic and cultural values.
-By collaborating with people and organizations from various disciplines we explore and develop multidisciplinary strategies and interventions that respond to that question.
+We are particularly concerned with the question of how to manage and develop the dynamically changing built environment with respect to the community, culture and history.
+By collaborating with people and organisations from various disciplines we explore and develop multidisciplinary strategies and interventions that respond to that question.

 Our approach is integrated, multidisciplinary and emphasizes an open and continuous dialogue with our stakeholders.
 We always work in association with local partners.
 Through our projects we seek to contribute to local capacity building and knowledge transfer by intensively involving communities, scholars, governmental parties and the private sector.

 Collaborative; our projects are always undertaken in partnership with organizations with strong local ties – on equal basis and aiming at strengthening capacity – and/or organizations with the right expertise.

 Context sensitive; context and local conditions are the basis for project setups, processes and outcomes.
 Our project strategies are formed by the context, not the other way around.

 Practise oriented; our projects and studies are always oriented towards implementation and do not remain theoretical exercises.

 Research by design, design by research; we believe in the power of design and use design as a tool for communication and testing of theory.
 It makes projects and processes tangible and helps the interaction with peer groups.
 It is faster, cost effective and project funds are not finished before a design result has surfaced.